 Minimizes Pressure Ulcers

-This is the percentage of residents that suffered from a pressure ulcer.
-Pressure ulcers, also referred to as bed sores, are often the result of residents staying in one position for too long.
-Better nursing care can reduce the number of pressure ulcers sustained by residents in a nursing home.
+This is the percent of patients that have had a pressure ulcer.
+Pressure ulcers, also referred to as bed sores, are routinely caused by patients not being moved frequently enough.
+Better nursing care can limit the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls

-This figure is an indication of the percent of long-term patients who have suffered falls which resulted in major injury.
-Falls can arise for a variety of reasons, but high rates of major falls may be an indication of lower quality nursing care.
+This metric gauges the percentage of long-term stay residents that experienced a fall which resulted in major injury.
+Falls can happen for a variety of reasons, but excessive numbers of falls could be a sign of poor nursing care.

 Minimizes Urinary Tract Infections